 While this isn’t strictly about repurposing, I also want to note that you can multi-stream your live shows with a tool like Restream, which works perfectly with Ecamm.
 Using Restream allows you to broadcast to LinkedIn, Facebook, YouTube, Mixcloud, and a plethora of different destinations simultaneously.
 You can even trim the beginning of the videos off so that the replay audience can jump straight into the content.

 Multi-streaming is totally optional, but it makes it easier for you to broadcast to other channels.
 If you don’t have Restream or just want to keep it simple, you can broadcast to Facebook, record the video in Ecamm, upload and edit, and then upload to YouTube or LinkedIn.
 The power of multi-streaming is a great way to reach a larger audience.

-A great question I got here is how I breakdown content for different platforms (blogs, YouTube, Facebook, Twitter, Instagram, etc.) I always structure my shows in a way that I take the main section and create a podcast out of it.
-I do the same thing for video as well.
+A great question I got here is how I breakdown content for different platforms (blogs, YouTube, Facebook, Twitter, Instagram, etc.) I always structure my shows in a way that I take the main section and create a podcast and a video out of it.

 I try to plan my shows out in different sections to share each longer section as a whole.
 If I have a guest on, I can also just take a little snippet from the video.
 For example, if they share a golden nugget of information, I will edit that bit out and share it as an audio or video snippet.

 Sometimes I share the same content to different platforms, but I also repurpose content for different lengths and to reach different audiences (IGTV vs. Twitter.)
 We’ll talk more about this a little later on.

 Here is where you can turn your live show into a podcast.
 You can focus on audiograms, audio snippets, and even Amazon Alexa flash briefings if you’re feeling fancy.